 Afterwards, head on over to the Shambles that’s a street that’s so quaint and pretty.
 It almost looks like it has fallen out of Harry Potter!

-Finally, take a wander around the city walls, visit the castle and even head to Roots for a delicious seasonal meal.
+Afterwards, take a wander around the city walls, visit the castle and even head to Roots for a delicious seasonal meal.

 It’s one of my favourite spots; plus, they have the tastiest cocktails.